technoweenie/technoweenie.github.com/_posts/2011/2011-6-7-dropbear.md

 First, I originally tried to get the clients and the server to talk through ZeroMQ ROUTER sockets.
 It _almost_ worked, but I ran into some weird issues.
-I met some [dotcloud](http://www.dotcloud.com/) devs at the Riak meetup (who use a ton of ZeroMQ).
+I ended up having to redesign and rewrite DropBear to use the PUSH/PULL and PUB/SUB sockets.
+Luckily, I met some [dotcloud](http://www.dotcloud.com/) devs at the Riak meetup (who use a ton of ZeroMQ).
 They explained why my understanding of ROUTER sockets was completely wrong.
-I ended up having to redesign and rewrite DropBear to use the PUSH/PULL and PUB/SUB sockets.

 Second, I used EventMachine.
 The ZeroMQ bindings work well, but the callback structure was awkward.
 I went with EM because I really wanted the the clients and server to be single processes each.
-I actually went with the Node.js bindings originally, but ran into what looks like a bug with the PUB/SUB sockets.
+I actually tried using the Node.js bindings originally, but ran into what looks like a bug with the PUB/SUB sockets.
 So, I had to port it to EM.
 However, most of the examples in the guide are tiny scripts that work a single socket.